This document describes the output image files created by DIRSIG. These image files are created by the following components:

 • There is no offset to the binary data (the first pixel starts at the first byte in the file).

-• The data type is one of the following:
+• The default data type is usually:

 • 64-bit double-precision floating-point radiance values (normal mode)